MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Security/About/about_Certificate_Provider.md

 provider cmdlets that explain how those cmdlets behave in a file system drive.

-To get the help topics that are customized for the file system drive, run a [Get-Help](../../Microsoft.PowerShell.Core/Get-Help.md) command in a file system drive or use the `-Path` parameter of `Get-Help` to specify a file system drive.
+To get the help topics that are customized for the file system drive, run a
+@Microsoft.PowerShell.Core.Get-Help command in a file system drive or use the `-Path` parameter of `Get-Help` to specify a file system drive.

 ```powershell